Dassault Aviation are world renowned for their distinctively shaped Falcon tri-jets.

 The current Falcon family ranges from the twin-engined Falcon 2000LX to the ultra-long range Falcon 7X tri-jet, and the brand new Falcon 8X.
 Here’s our guide to picking the best Falcon for your flight.

 In 2014 Dassault unveiled the newest family member, the Falcon 8X.
-The aircraft performed its maiden flight in 2015, and certification is expected in mid-2016, with deliveries quickly following.
+The aircraft performed its maiden flight in 2015, and certification by both the FAA and EASA is expected in the summer of 2016, with deliveries quickly following.

 The latest Falcon 2000 models have undoubtedly reshaped the medium size private jet category with a new level of high performance.
 The most recent, the 2000LXS, combines the short-field performance of 2000S, with the 4000nm range of the LX - giving the best of both worlds.

 So it can cover routes such as Paris to New York, or London to Beijing, and is capable at landing at more airports that its rivals, including London City Airport.